mblitherland/litretro/README.md

 - 19: Make the retro setup page a little more managable, maybe through tabs
 - 21: Make the guest link something that can be turned off
 - 22: Errors are not handled consistently or well anywhere in the app
+- 24: You should be able to start a retro with the guest link in place
+- 26: Visual improvements on the started page (card creation)